typesense/typesense-instantsearch-adapter/README.md

 Here is an example of UI you can build with this adapater: [songs-search.typesense.org](https://songs-search.typesense.org)

 **Note:**  If your search interface is built on a custom autocomplete component, or is based on  [@algolia/autocomplete-js](https://www.algolia.com/doc/ui-libraries/autocomplete/introduction/what-is-autocomplete/), then you don't need this adapter to use it with Typesense, as [typesense-js](https://github.com/typesense/typesense-js) library already supports client-side fetching data from any async data sources.
+Read more [here](https://github.com/typesense/typesense-instantsearch-adapter/issues/88#issuecomment-1021597634).

 ## Quick Links